 Cycladic Cafe (Museum of Cycladic Art)

-Tucked behind Kolonaki marble, this leafy inner court – not quite a courtyard, but close enough – reads like a museum footnote that quietly steals the plot.
+Tucked behind neoclassical Kolonaki marble, this leafy indoor court – not quite a courtyard, but close enough – reads like a museum footnote that quietly steals the plot.
 Tables sit edged by stone and fern, late-afternoon light filters in, and the mood is tuned for debriefing an exhibition over coffee or sketching out a plan you both know you won’t follow.
+The cafe sometimes features exhibitions of its own.

 Vas.
 Sofias & Irodotou, Kolonaki